BetterThanTomorrow/calva/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Updated the `[Unreleased]` entry in `CHANGELOG.md`, linking the issue(s) that the PR is addressing.
 - [ ] Figured if **anything** about the fix warrants tests on Mac/Linux/Windows/Remote/Whatever, and either tested it there if so, or mentioned it in the PR.
 - [ ] Added to or updated docs in this branch, if appropriate
-- [ ] Tested the VSIX built from the PR (so, after you've submitted the PR).
-You'll find the artifacts by clicking _Show all checks_ in the CI section of the PR page, and then _Details_ on the `ci/circleci: build` test.
+- [ ] Tests
      - [ ] Tested the particular change
      - [ ] Figured if the change might have some side effects and tested those as well.
      - [ ] Smoke tested the extension as such.
+     - [ ] Tested the VSIX built from the PR (so, after you've submitted the PR).
+You'll find the artifacts by clicking _Show all checks_ in the CI section of the PR page, and then _Details_ on the `ci/circleci: build` test.
 - [ ] Referenced the issue I am fixing/addressing _in a commit message for the pull request_.
      - [ ] If I am fixing the issue, I have used [GitHub's fixes/closes syntax](https://help.github.com/en/articles/closing-issues-using-keywords)
      - [ ] If I am fixing just part of the issue, I have just referenced it w/o any of the "fixes” keywords.